nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 "Really, sir, you compliment me.
 Old Baron Dowson said the night before he was hanged that in my case what the law had gained the stage had lost.
-And now you give my little impersona- tions your kindly praise?"
+And now you give my little impersonations your kindly praise?"

 "It was you -- you yourself?"